TailoredAgents/Messageragent/README.md

 -   [uv](https://github.com/astral-sh/uv) and [ruff](https://github.com/astral-sh/ruff)

 We're committed to continuing to build the Agents SDK as an open source framework so others in the community can expand on our approach.

+## JunkQuote service email configuration

+The Messenger-first reference service in `src/index.ts` can now send AI-generated booking confirmations and reminder emails in addition to in-channel messages.

+Set the following environment variables for email delivery:

+- `COMPANY_NAME`: Display name for outbound emails and reminders (defaults to "Junk Wizards" if not set).
+- `SUPPORT_PHONE`: Phone number included in prompts so the AI can reference a contact line (defaults to the lead phone if omitted).
+- `SMTP_HOST`, `SMTP_PORT`, `SMTP_SECURE`, `SMTP_USERNAME`, `SMTP_PASSWORD`: SMTP credentials for your transactional email provider.
+- `EMAIL_FROM`: Default sender address (e.g. `JunkQuote <dispatch@example.com>`).
+- `EMAIL_BCC`: Optional address to receive a blind copy of every outbound email.
+- `EMAIL_MODEL`: Optional OpenAI model override for email composition (defaults to `AGENT_MODEL` or `gpt-4.1-mini`).

+When SMTP credentials are missing, the service logs the composed payload instead of attempting delivery.
+All email bodies are composed dynamically through OpenAI prompts—there are no static templates—so ensure the configured model has the appropriate tone and guardrails for your brand.